I’ve lost count of the number of times I’ve been asked: ‘Why Calabria in southern Italy?’

 Imagine how hard it would have been in those days (or even today), pouring hot bitumen for roads under Australia’s scorching heat?

-Over time and without the help from anyone, he taught himself how to speak, read, and write English.
+Over time and without help from anyone, he taught himself how to speak, read, and write English.
 Working and saving hard to buy land, he realised his dream in this new country and started farming for the Sydney markets.

-These are some of the harsh stories of reality that still resonate with me today, but also these stories make me appreciate the Calabrese strength, courage, and resilience.
+These are some of the harsh stories of reality that still resonate with me today, but also, these stories make me appreciate the Calabrese strength, courage, and resilience.

-Although my father never had the opportunity to return to his beloved Italy, he longed for his children to visit his village, understand our heritage, and to see the beauty of his Calabria, which his heart never left.
+Although my father never had the opportunity to return to his beloved Italy, he longed for his children to visit his village, understand our heritage, and see the beauty of his Calabria, which his heart never left.